 After the Beacon lodge was created, its first meetings were held above the Fishkill National Bank.
 The following year the club purchased a building at the corner of Wolcott and Tioronda Avenues.
 After renovations, it was dedicated as the Elks Lodge in 1927.

 In one of its first projects in 1928, the Beacon Elks raised $9,000 to purchase property on Matteawan Road that it donated to the Beacon City School District for the creation of Hammond Field.
 In the 1940s, the lodge purchased property on Fishkill Avenue and gave it to the city for the creation of Memorial Park.

 On July 29, 2018, the Elks dedicated a memorial to the victims of the Sept.
 11, 2001, terrorist attacks.
 The monument incorporates a piece of steel from the Twin Towers that weighs more than a ton and sat in a hangar at JFK Airport for a decade before it was trucked to Beacon.

 “It’s the last piece of metal given out from the World Trade Center,” Rivera said.
-The Beacon Elks shared pieces of the girder with lodges in Wappingers Falls, Haverstraw, Yorktown, Peekskill and Poughkeepsie to create their own memorials.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+The Beacon Elks shared pieces of the girder with lodges in Wappingers Falls, Haverstraw, Yorktown, Peekskill and Poughkeepsie to create their own memorials.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.